 The steep Mugler has a slope of up to 55%, therefore the majority of the vineyards are structured by means of slope terraces.
 The grapes ripen between an altitude of 313 meters and 225 meters at the foot of the slope.
 With an orientation towards the northeast to the east, an annual average of 2188 hours of sunshine is measured here.
 The Ried Dürnsteiner Kellerberg, which lies directly opposite the Danube in an easterly direction, records 2017 hours of sunshine, while the Ried Schütt, as a purely southerly site, records 2184 hours of sunshine per year.
 Like these well-known sites on the left bank of the Danube, Ried Mugler also benefits from the warm foothills of the Pannonian climate, which has an effect right up to the Dürnsteiner Pforte, where the course of the river turns briefly towards the north.
 In the summer evenings, cool air from the elevated Dunkelsteiner forest flows through small ditches in the terrain in the direction of the Danube valley, ensuring a pronounced temperature difference between day and night, which has a very positive effect on the aromatic development of the grapes.

-With a share of almost 5 hectares, the Home of PUR winery was able to acquire more than a third of this outstanding vineyard in 2014, the vineyards are planted with Grüner Veltliner and Riesling in a ratio of 70:30.
+With a share of almost 5 hectares, the Home of PUR winery was able to acquire more than a third of this outstanding Ried in 2014, the vineyards are planted with Grüner Veltliner and Riesling in a ratio of 70:30.
 1.5 hectares were cleared and replanted.
-Some of the vines are up to 40 years old.
-In accordance with the quality philosophy of Home of PUR, the vines in Ried Mugler are cultivated according to the principles of organic viticulture, and the certification process is underway.
+Part of the vineyard is up to 40 years old.
+In accordance with the quality philosophy of Home of PUR, the vines in Ried Mugler are cultivated according to the principles of environmentally friendly viticulture, and the certification process is underway.

 from Blaufränkisch & Co